lealj/StockMocket/Sprint3.md

     - tests the retrieval of real-time stock data pertaining to a ticker.
 ### userstocks_test.go
 - ### TestPurchaseStock()
-    - tests the funcionality of a user purchasing stock.
+    - tests the functionality of a user purchasing stock.
 - ### TestSellStock()
     - tests the functionality of a user selling stock.
 - ### TestGetStocksOwned()